mpv-player/mpv/DOCS/man/en/options.rst

     - ``/tmp/subs/``
     - ``~/.mplayer/sub/``

---subalign=<0-2>
-    Specify which edge of the subtitles should be aligned at the height given by ``--subpos``.

-    :0: Align subtitle top edge (original behavior).
-    :1: Align subtitle center.
-    :2: Align subtitle bottom edge (default).

 --subcp=<codepage>
     If your system supports ``iconv(3)``, you can use this option to specify the subtitle codepage.